 What troubles the world the most?
 Not war, water crises, or terrorism.
 It is obesity.
 It sucks the confidence and health out of you, leaving you in a ball of mess.
 What do you do then?
 How do you choose the right regimen among the plethora that has cropped up to cash in on your weakness?
 Well, it’s quite easy.
 There is Ramdev Baba for every problem.
-Here are 7 of his best yoga asanas that will slim you down.
+Here are 7 of best assnas in yoga for weight loss by Baba Ramdev that will slim you down.
 Try them.

 Before that, let’s learn about this man called Baba Ramdev and his yoga.

 Baba Ramdev is a 51-year-old man from Haryana, India.
 He popularized Yoga in India and abroad like no other.
 Apart from yoga, he dabbles in various other fields like Ayurveda, politics, and agriculture.
 He also has a company called Patanjali Ayurved Limited, which sells chemical-free products ranging from healthcare and cosmetics to food items.

 Born as Ram Niwas Yadav to farmer parents in a village in Haryana, he had begun practicing yoga at a very young age.
 He went to various gurukuls and became well-versed in Sanskrit, Indian scriptures, Ayurveda, and Yoga.
 Later, he took up asceticism and began teaching yoga to people.
 Soon, he was on TV, teaching yoga in a morning slot, which gained him immense popularity.
 He shifted to conducting yoga camps, which are huge gatherings of people coming together to learn yoga.
 Ramdev’s disciples include Amitabh Bachchan, Shilpa Shetty, and many others from different countries.
 He is considered the face of yoga in India by some due to his powerful yoga style and popularity.

 Baba Ramdev Yoga For Weight Loss – The Best 7 Asanas